Instamojo/Instamojo-OpenCart-2.0/README.md

 Tested on OpenCart 2.0.3.1, 2.1.0.2 and 2.2.0.2

+For **OpenCart 2.3.X** please check our other plugin: https://github.com/Instamojo/Instamojo-OpenCart-2.3.X

 ## Download:

 Download the zip from [latest release](https://github.com/Instamojo/Instamojo-OpenCart-2.0/releases/latest) section or download it from the [OpenCart Extensions website](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=21984).